open-AIMS/ADRIA.jl/docs/src/overview.md

 The primary purpose of ADRIA is to support reef restoration and adaptation through the development of robust intervention strategies under deep uncertainty.
 Here, "robustness" refers to the ability of an intervention strategy to meet desired outcomes under uncertain future conditions, which themselves are unknown and may be unexpected.
-To do so, ADRIA employs an Exploratory Scenario Modelling framework to explore the range of possible futures and their outcomes.
+To do so, ADRIA adopts an Exploratory Scenario Modelling framework to explore the range of possible futures and their outcomes.

 Exploratory Scenario Modelling (ESM) itself leverages uncertainty and sensitivity analysis (UA/SA).